Press - Cultural References -

 The Whore Mangler (1999) (Video)

-- Escape From New York and Escape From L.A. posters on Harry Russo's wall.
+- Poster on Harry Russo's wall.

 Los Angeles Plays